-Warren Buffett and his mentor Benjamin Graham have proven over the last 50 years to be the most successful investors of all time.
-With an average compound rate of return of 23.3% per year, Buffett and his good friend Charlie Munger have a reputation that Wall Street can only dream of.
-His wise investing has grown his company Berkshire Hathaway (BRK.A), into a behemoth worth over $500 billion.
+Over the last 50 years, Warren Buffett has proven to be the most successful investor ever.
+With an average compound rate of return of 23.3% per year, Buffett has a reputation that Wall Street can only dream of.

 But how did Buffett achieve these great investing returns?
 He analyses stocks better than anyone else and understands what makes a great company.